About Parkinson’s Disease

 Parkinson’s is a chronic and progressive disease meaning that it worsens over time.
 As there is no known cure, treatments have traditionally focused on managing symptoms and helping patients to cope with their condition.

 Stem cells are a special type of cell that has not yet dedicated itself toward a particular type of tissue.
 Most cells in the body are specific and local to a certain body part.
-For example, skin cells always make new skin cells, and brain cells always make new brain cells.
 Stem cells are not limited in this way.
 Instead, these new cells will take on the form of the tissue that surrounds them.

 Because of this property, stem cells can be effectively used to aid in the repair and regeneration of damaged tissues.
 This is at the heart of stem cell therapy and is why these treatments can be so effective for patients suffering from Parkinson’s Disease by giving worn-down tissue the proper tools to repair itself, the body can regenerate naturally.